saaspegasus/pegasus-docs/experimental/react-front-end.md

 The features it includes are:

 - A standalone Vite / React application.
-- Authentication via JWT---including sign up, login and logout functionality.
+- Authentication via headless allauth and sessions---including sign up, login, social login, 2fa, email confirmation, and logout functionality.
 - A sample profile page which shows how to retrieve data from your back end and display it.
 - The employee lifecycle demo that ships with Pegasus (if enabled).